 \section{Preliminaries}

 First we formally establish relevant definitions and known or easily proven facts.
-For the entirety of this paper we will work with finite lattices which necessarily have a minimal element and a maximal element, often referred to as 0 and 1, respectively, and in the case of convex geometries, as $\emptyset$ and $X$, respectively.
+For the entirety of this paper we will work with finite lattices which necessarily have a least element and a greatest element, often referred to as 0 and 1, respectively, and in the case of convex geometries, as and , respectively.

-\begin{defn} Let $\calL$ be a finite lattice.
+\begin{defn} Let be a finite lattice.

 \begin{enumerate}